 Comfort And Fit

-Wetsuits keep you warm by trapping a thin layer of water in between the suit and the skin.
-Your body heat warms up this water which in turn keeps you warm.
+Wetsuits keep you warm by trapping a thin layer of water and microscopic air bubbles in between the suit and the skin.
+Your warm body temperature heats up this water which in turn keeps you warm, like little internal heaters.

 Though it might not always be flattering, wetsuits are designed to be a snug fit and feel like a so called second skin.
 Any sag in the suit will allow too much water in, making it harder for your body to warm up.
 If you have any extra room, you should consider a smaller size for a more contoured fit, which can be important for staying warm.

-Of course, you need to make sure that it isn’t too tight.
+Of course, you need to make sure that it isn’t too tight or the wrong length.
 A wetsuit that is too small will make it harder for you to paddle, making you exhausted very quickly.

-Most brands will have a size guide but wherever possible, try on your wetsuit prior to purchase.
+Most wetsuits will have a size guide or sizing chart but wherever possible, try on your wetsuit prior to purchase.
 If this is not possible, try it on at home before going into the water.
 Make sure that there is a good returns policy so you can exchange the size if it’s not right.

 A good way of testing the fit is by squatting down and stretching your arms above your head.
 It should only feel slightly restricting.
 If it’s hard work – your suit is too small.

 What About The Zipper?